GeorgiYovchev/f-project/README.md

 - **Resource Definition and Allocation**: Creates cloud resource, such as virtual server as per the project requirements.
 - **Output Information**: Provides essential details like server IP addresses for use in later stages of the pipeline.

-This stage sets a solid foundation for the next steps, ensuring that the application has a robust and well-configured infrastructure to run on.

 ## Stage 2: Configuring the VM

 After the infrastructure is built using Terraform, the next step in our CD process involves configuring the virtual machine (VM) using Ansible.
 This process is handled by a specific job in the GitHub Actions workflow.